Club Member Since 10/11/2003

 What does running mean to me:

 I enjoy the solitude of running.
 It keeps me fit and energized.
-As I get older, I get faster on Pikes Peak.
 After 2000 PPA, I made it a goal of mine to finish PPA or PPM every year for 20 in a row.
-That string is still in tact despite a horrible PPM in 2015.
+That goal has been achieved as of the completion of the 2019 PPA.

 View my Pikes Peak Ascent/Marathon results